intll/rand-o-matic/README.md

 GUI Project for OOP Class.\
 Built using **JavaFX 19**.

-*Note that gui_result.gif is just a summary of our project in .gif format.*

 This app features:
 - Inputting name for randomizing
 - Deletion of names after winning